m13p4/cssc/README.md

 ```
 * *`key` \[optional\]* - A key as String

 **`Return value`** - Mixed -> if the key given is, return the method the value of key.
-If not key given, is the return value a Object with key: value pair
+If not key given, is the return value a Object with key-value pair

 **Example**